dineshkummarc/phpmyVehicleSales/README.md

 Visit our site : http://voidthemes.com

-If you want more customized option / The Pro Version don't hesitate to contact me here or on : dranger2011@gmail.com
+If you want more customized option / The Pro Version don't hesitate to contact me here.

-By- Soyket Chowdhury, AIUB, CSE